Passengers Who Call Uber Instead Of An Ambulance Put Drivers At Risk

 Jamie was driving Uber in Pittsburgh around 2 a.m. one morning when he picked up two riders headed to the hospital.
 One of them looked very sick.
 “I was nervous, but I didn’t say anything.
 He was in bad, bad shape,” Jamie said.

-He dropped the couple off at the hospital without incident, but later he found out the sick rider had died of a long term illness.
+He dropped the couple off at the hospital without incident, but later he found out the sick rider had died of a long-term illness.
 Jamie was sympathetic, but he wondered why they didn’t call an ambulance.

 “I drive my kids in the car,” he said.
 “I don’t want deathly ill people in my car, to be honest.”